 Now that our youngest is 3, we are starting to plan one big trip out of the country each year.
-The budget will continue to dictate where we go as there are so many locations that would be amazing, but it will come down to which one is the most affordable that particular year.
+The budget will continue to dictate where we go on our family vacation as there are so many locations that would be amazing, but it will come down to which one is the most affordable that particular year.

 Looking for Ideas or Inspiration.

 Once I have decided on a location for our family vacation, I look at airfare prices first, as this is the biggest cost for us as a family of five.
 If we are road tripping, I consider stops we can make along the way to break up the car ride.
 Are there friends we could stay with for a night?
 Is there a site or attraction to check out along the way?